tligorio/rhinomcp/README.md

 - **Two-way communication**: Connect Claude AI to Rhino through a socket-based server
 - **Object manipulation**: Create, modify, and delete 3D objects in Rhino
 - **Document inspection**: Get detailed information about the current Rhino document
+- **Script execution**: Execute Rhinos python scripts in Rhino (experimental, may not work every time)

 > [!NOTE]
 > So far the tool only supports creating primitive objects for proof of concept.
 More geometries will be added in the future.